hanhanhan-kim/fs2012_flow_sensor/README.md

 ![app_demo](docs/flow_sensor_app.gif)

 ## Running the live plot
-The script runs from anywhere, and outputs `data.txt` in the current directory.
+The script runs from anywhere, and outputs `flow_data.csv` in the current directory.
 Run with:
 ```bash
 flow_sensor_live_plot
 ```